philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 }
 {% endhighlightjs %}

-The `.button` selector above is defined to look a certain way when the page is wider than `10em`.
-At the same time, `.button-primary` is defined to look a certain way when the page is narrower than `20em`.
+The `.button` selector above is defined to look a certain way, but only when the page is wider than `10em`.
+At the same time, `.button-primary` is defined to look a certain way, but only when the page is narrower than `20em`.
 If `.button-primary` is expected to inherit the properties of `.button`, it should only do so when the page is between 10 and 20 ems wide.
 In order for Sass to implement this, it would have to parse the two media queries and create a brand new one that combined the two cases.

 Sometimes this is possible, but often it's not.
 And even in cases when it could be done, it would be extremely complicated and error prone.